FrancescoSciarraUni/ADM_HW4_Group5/README.md

 - __dataset__ : https://www.kaggle.com/dhrumil140396/mp3s32k.
 This dataset that contains .mp3 files divided by artist and album

-- __json__ : directory that contains the .json files that represent the hash signature matrix for the dataset songs (sig_matrix.json) and for the query songs (queries_sig.json).
+- __/json__ : directory that contains the .json files that represent the hash signature matrix for the dataset songs (sig_matrix.json) and for the query songs (queries_sig.json).
 It also contains a json that map song id to the tuple (artist, song name)